RoadieHQ/backstage-plugin-travis-ci/README.md

 yarn add @roadiehq/backstage-plugin-travis-ci
 ```

-2. add travis-ci to the proxy object in `app-config.yaml` file in the root directory:
+2. add configuration in `app-config.yaml` file in the root directory:

+In the the proxy object:
 ```yml
 proxy: